Skip to main content

 Top Hidden Dependencies Identified:

-1. "Sarah's spreadsheet" — Return authorization codes tracked in personal Excel file, not accessible if Sarah is out
+1. "Sarah's spreadsheet": Return authorization codes tracked in a personal Excel file, inaccessible when Sarah is out

-2. "Check the blue folder" — Physical folder of exception handling notes from 2019 implementation, still referenced daily
+2. "Check the blue folder": Physical folder of exception handling notes from 2019 implementation, still referenced daily

-3. "Call Mike in warehouse" — Direct phone call to warehouse supervisor required for any order modification after shipping label printed
+3. "Call Mike in warehouse": Direct phone call to warehouse supervisor required for any order modification after shipping label is printed

-4. "The Thursday report" — Weekly inventory discrepancy report used to verify stock before promising availability; arrives 2pm Thursday, stale by Monday
+4. "The Thursday report": Weekly inventory discrepancy report used to verify stock before promising availability.
+Arrives 2pm Thursday.
+Stale by Monday.

 Priority Matrix: